 French toast is a classic breakfast and brunch food.
-Eating vegan doesn't mean you have to give up French toast.
+Eating vegan doesn't mean you have to give up this tasty breakfast item though.
 Instead, simply try making it egg-free.
-You can also use gluten-free bread for a gluten-free and vegan dish if that is a requirement of your crowd.
+You can also use gluten-free bread for a gluten-free and vegan dish, if that is a requirement of your crowd.

 Many people like to use a thickly sliced whole grain bread or thick, eggy Challah when making French toast.
 This recipe works well with just about any kind of bread you choose.
 Also note that the recipe calls for pumpkin pie spice, which is a great chef's secret ingredient in making homemade French toast.
 If you don't have any, a little bit of cinnamon and/or nutmeg will work well.

 If you're a vegan French toast lover, and you're feeling a bit more adventurous and want something beyond this basic recipe, try your hand at making homemade vegan crepes or crowd-pleasing vegan blueberry pancakes.

 - 3/4 cup soy milk (or another non-dairy milk substitute)

 - 8 to 10 slices of bread (any kind is fine)

 - Vegan margarine (or coconut oil, as needed, for cooking)

 Gather the ingredients.

 Blend together the bananas with the soy milk, cinnamon, pumpkin pie spice, and vanilla in a blender or food processor.
 The mixture should be completely smooth.